KIRILLxBREAK/bioinformatics/analysis/README.md

 Files:
 * motifx.txt - collection of all motifs in HOCOMOCO
-* motif_filt - filtered collection of motifs in HOCOMOCO
+* filter_motifs.txt - duplicates' filtered collection of motifs in HOCOMOCO
+* overall_motifs.txt - motitfs and coresponded TFs with assoiation with entrezgene_id
+* cluster_list.txt - list of promoters' clusters
+* samples.txt - list of tisssues from FANTOM expression data